 As a patient or family caregiver, there are several steps you can take to help you be a more informed and effective member of the care team during the transition back home after hospitalization.
 By knowing what to expect, you may be able to avoid health care complications and re-hospitalization.

 The Discharge Checklist was designed to help patients and family caregivers know what questions to ask prior to discharge.
 The goal of this tool is not to complete or check off each box, but rather to encourage you to speak up about your anticipated needs.
-There are four steps you can take to help you prepare for and anticipate next steps in managing your healthcare.
+There are three steps you can take to help you prepare for and anticipate next steps in managing your healthcare.

 1. Medication Management: